chrisweb/chris.lu/README.md

 Server Components and Client Components:

+TODO: need to segment this main chapter into smaller sub chapters

 all files inside app directory are by default "React Server Components" and hence will be rendered on the server

 but you can also have files in the app directory that are client components